 1 cup hot brewed coffee (you can use boiling water instead, but I recommend the coffee for taste!)

 Preheat the oven to 350 degrees.
 Line your cupcake pans with papers.
 In the bowl of a standmixer, stir together the sugar, flour, cocoa powder, bakings soda and powder and salt.
 Add the eggs, oil and vanilla and beat on low to medium speed for about 2 minutes.
-Add the coffee and mix on low until incorporated.
+Add in the milk, and mix on low until incorporated.
+Then the coffee and do the same.

 Be sure to scrape the sides and bottom of the bowl with a spatula to make sure everything is mixed in.
 Fill your cupcake tins about 3/4 or 2/3 full, and bake for 22-25 minutes.
 Let cool on a wire rack.